City of Vista City Council

 Mayor Judy Ritter has been a business owner and resident in the community for over four decades.
-Since Judy was elected to the City Council in 1998 and elected Mayor in November, 2010, the City of Vista has moved forward with its vision to keep the City financially stable, to invest in the community, and to provide local residents and business owners the many recreational, cultural, and business opportunities available to them.
+Since Judy was elected to the City Council in 1998 and elected Mayor in November, 2010, and again in 2014, the City of Vista has moved forward with its vision to keep the City financially stable, to invest in the community, and to provide local residents and business owners the many recreational, cultural, and business opportunities available to them.

 - New businesses to the city include: Mossy BMW of Vista, Living Spaces, John Deere Water, Hyatt and Marriott hotels; generating funds that provide for fire and sheriff’s services, as well as other city services that keep the city operating.